Transactions and Claims

 1. Submission

-A client creates and signs a claim, specifying the verifiers it wants to validate the claim, a verification fee, and the claim data itself.
+A client creates and signs a claim, specifying the verifiers it wants to verify the claim, a verification fee, and the claim data itself.
 The client submits this claim using the vsl_submitClaim

 endpoint.